William Sharman Crawford: Radical MP and democratic suffragist

 Sharman Crawford had resisted approaches from Daniel O'Connell in 1831 to join in the campaign to repeal of the Act of Union and to restore an independent Irish parliament.
 He declared that the dissolution of the legislative union would "undermine the connection between Great Britain and Ireland upon which the prosperity, happiness, and security of the country depended" (Northern Whig, 24 Jan.
 1831).
 Sharman Crawford, however, was sufficiently dissatisfied with the pace of reform in Ireland to outline case for devolved self-government within the United Kingdom: The expediency and necessity of a local legislative body in Ireland (Newry, 1833).

 This was enough for O'Connell to see Sharman Crawford returned in 1835 unopposed as MP for Dundalk.
 But Crawford sacrificed a future endorsement by criticising O'Connell for the price he appeared willing to pay for Whig favour.
 While Sharman Crawford had called for the abolition the tithes levied upon tenants for the Anglican establishment (the Church of Ireland in which Sharman Crawford himself was active), rather than embarrass the government of Lord Melbourne O'Connell accepted the Tithe Commutation Act (1838).
 This sustained the levy as an additional element of rent, albeit at a reduced rate.

-Sharman Crawford subscribed to the People's Charter (1838): votes for working men protected by a secret ballot.
-This, together with his vocal opposition to the Corn Laws, gave him standing with the English Radicals.
+Sharman Crawford subscribed to the People's Charter (1838): votes for tenants and working men protected by a secret ballot.
+As his attempt to create a Chartist body in Belfast with the Ulster Constitutional Association failed in 1840–1.
+But together with his vocal opposition to the Corn Laws, his support for the Charter gave him standing with the English Radicals.
 In 1841, they secured him Rochdale, a parliamentary seat in the industrial Lancashire.

 He was encouraged when, in April 1842, 67 MPs (Sir Charles Napier and Richard Cobden among them) followed him into the Aye Lobby on his motion for Commons' committee to consider the Charter's Six Points.
 These he proposed rewriting as a legislative bill of rights.
 Together with proposals for a union with the Anti-Corn Law League, Fergus O'Connor (the Irish-born leader of the democratic movement) saw the potential replacement of People's Charter as a threat to his position, and Sharman Crawford's move effected a split.
 In December Sharman Crawford walked out of a joint Chartist and National Complete Suffrage Union (NCSU) delegate conference in Birmingham, along with NCSU leader Joseph Sturge.

 With the endorsement of the NCSU, Sharman Crawford introduced his reform bill to "a small and bored House" in May 1843.
 The measure was lost by 101 to 32.
 It would be another twenty before Parliament would seriously consider a further extension of the franchise.